dimitri-nicolo/calico/visibility/elastic/kube-audit.md

 ---
-title: Audit logs
+title: Kubernetes audit logs
-description: Enable Kubernetes audit logs sent to Elasticsearch.
+description: Enable Kubernetes audit logs on changes to Kubernetes resources.
-canonical_url: /visibility/elastic/elastic/ee-audit
+canonical_url: /visibility/elastic/kube-audit
 ---

 ### Big picture

-Enable Kubernetes audit logs to get historical data on Kubernetes resources in Manager UI.

-### Value

-Audit logs provide security teams and auditors historical data of all changes to resources over time.
+Enable Kubernetes audit logs so security teams and auditors can see all the changes to Kubernetes resources over time.

 ### Concepts

-### About audit logs
+#### About Kubernetes audit logs

-Audit logs for the following **resources** are enabled by default:

-- Global networkpolicies
-- Network policies
-- Staged global networkpolicies
-- Staged networkpolicies
-- Staged Kubernetes network policies
-- Global etwork sets
-- Network sets
-- Tiers
-- Host endpoints
+**Kubernetes resources** are used in {{site.prodname}} compliance reports and other audit-related features, but they are not enabled by default.
+You must enable Kubernetes resources through the Kubernetes API server.
+If you miss this step, some compliance reports will not work, and audit trails will not provide a complete view to your security team.

-However, **Kubernetes resources** are also used in policy evaluation, and must be enabled through the Kubernetes the API server.
-To get a complete audit trail, we highly recommend that you enable audit logs for the following Kubernetes resources for each cluster.
+You must enable the following Kubernetes resources for each cluster:

 - Pod
 - Namespace